Neo.mjs Architecture Overview

 - Perceive: The

-ContextAssemblerfetches long-term memory (session summaries via RAG), short-term memory (recent session history), and skill metadata to build the LLM context window. - Reason: The assembled context is sent to the LLM (e.g., Claude Opus, Gemini) for inference, producing a response that may include tool calls.
+ContextAssemblerfetches long-term memory (session summaries via RAG), short-term memory (recent session history), and skill metadata to build the LLM context window. - Reason: The assembled context is sent to the configured model provider for inference, producing a response that may include tool calls.

 - Act: Tool calls are executed via the MCP protocol (for frontier models) or the SDK (for sub-agents with Zod validation).